owensgl/biol525D/Topic_1/generate_a_key.md

 layout: page
 ---

 This page contains instructions to configure a key usable for password-less login to your server account.
-The exercise is part of [Topic 1](./).
+This allows you, and scripts that you run, to authenticate automatically with the server environment.

+*Instructions:* Read the general text, and then follow only the instructions that pertain to your operating system and software.

 Time needed to complete: 5 minutes.

-Each student is provided credentials to login to a server account:

-  - an account `username`
-  - an account `password`
-  - the address of a server, `serverhost`, which may take the form of an IP address.

-> *Note:* In the instructions below, substitute these placeholders with the values you were provided with.

 ## Generating a keypair for key authentication ##